Astelor/Arduino_project_minigame/README.md

 5. if the answer is correct, it'll display `4A0B` and a cool `victory animation` before returning to the `MENU`.

 6. To see the previous `A` and `B` result, press `D`, it will appear on the screen.
-Press `D` again to return to your current inputs.
+Press any key to return to your current inputs.

 7. To get the answer key directly, press `C`, it will appear on the screen.
-Press `C` again to return to the `MENU`.
+Press any key to return to the `MENU`.

 > If you want to play the game again, just press `A` again, it'll generate another answer key and start a new game.